modular/modular/KGEN/docs/LazyParsing.md

 is architecturally satisfying, but is ultimately an implementation/feature set detail of how Mojo structs work.
 It is orthogonal to the overall purpose of this document.

+### Four Levels of Dynamism

+To summarize, in order to support incremental typing-for-performance, Mojo will have to support everything from strict, strongly-typed code to full Python hashtable dynamism but with syntax that provides a gradual transition from one end to the other.

+Given all that has been discussed and what the language looks like today, Mojo's dynamism is moving into four boxes:

+1. Compile-time static resolution.
+2. Partial dynamism.
+3. Full hashtable dynamism.
+4. ABI interoperability with CPython.

+The fourth category isn't explored here, but will important when/if we support subclassing imported-from-CPython classes in Mojo, because that will fix the runtime in-memory representation to what CPython uses.
+This work is not explored in this document.

 ## Name Shadowing and Dynamism